CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Detector Concept

 \section{Detector Concept}

-The CHRONOS detector introduces a new paradigm for low-frequency gravitational-wave detection by combining torsion-bar test masses, triangular ring cavities, and a dual-recycled Sagnac interferometer.
+The CHRONOS detector introduces a new paradigm for low-frequency GW detection by combining torsion-bar test masses, triangular ring cavities, and a dual-recycled Sagnac interferometer.
 Torsion-based detectors such as TOBA~\cite{Ando2010} and TorPeDO~\cite{TorPeDO2019} have demonstrated sub-Hz angular displacement measurements $\theta$ by exploiting correlated torsion-bar motion.
-In these systems, the response of a torsion bar in the $x$--$y$ plane with moment of inertia $I=\int \rho(x^2+y^2)dV$ is $\theta(\Omega) = \eta \,(h_{+}F_{+} + h_{\times}F_{\times})$, where $h_{+,\times}$ are gravitational-wave polarizations, $F_{+,\times}$ are antenna patterns, and geometrical factor $\eta = I/\int\rho(x^2-y^2)dV$, with $\rho$ and $V$ denoting the test-mass density and volume. $\Omega$ is the signal sideband frequency.
-For all cases, we assume identical torsion-bar geometries with length of torsion bar $L_{bar}=1~\mathrm{m} $, moment of inertia $I = 19.9~ \mathrm{kg~m^2}$, test-mass mass $M = 171 ~\mathrm{kg}$, test-mass temperature $T=10~\mathrm{K}$ and a geometrical factor $\eta = 0.936$.
+In these systems, the response of a torsion bar in the $x$--$y$ plane with moment of inertia $I=\int \rho(x^2+y^2)dV$ is obtained as $\theta(\Omega) = \eta \,(h_{+}F_{+} + h_{\times}F_{\times}),$ where GW polarizations $h_{+,\times}$, antenna patterns $F_{+,\times}$, and geometrical factor $\eta = I/\int\rho(x^2-y^2)dV$ are assumed.
+The test-mass density $\rho$ and volume $V$ are assumed.
+The signal sideband frequency is obtained with $\Omega$ .
+For all cases, we assume identical torsion-bar geometries with length of torsion bar $L_{bar}=1~\mathrm{m} $, moment of inertia $I = 19.9~ \mathrm{kg~m^2}$, test-mass mass $M = 171 ~\mathrm{kg}$, test-mass temperature $T=10~\mathrm{K}$, and a geometrical factor $\eta = 0.936$.
 Assuming the torsional resonance lies well below the observation band, these schemes are fundamentally limited by quantum radiation-pressure back-action noise below $1\,\mathrm{Hz}$.

 Figure~\ref{fig:optical_config} shows the CHRONOS optical configuration.
 Two orthogonal torsion bars are suspended in a cross geometry, each hosting a triangular ring-cavity.
 After pre-isolation, the input beam passes through an input mode cleaner and is split at the input beam splitter (IBS).
-The beams enter the $X$ and $Y$ arms, each forming a dual-recycled speed-meter cavity with a power-recycling mirror (PRM, PR1) and signal-recycling mirror (SRM, SR1).
+The beams enter the $X$ and $Y$ arms, each forming a dual-recycled speed-meter cavity with a power-recycling mirror (PRM) as PRMY1and PRMX1, and signal-recycling mirror (SRM) as SRMY1and SRMX1.
 Outputs are recombined at the output beam splitter (OBS), filtered by an output mode cleaner, and read out via balanced homodyne detection.
-The detailed optical design of CHRONOS is described in Inoue $\mathit{et~al}$~\cite{Inoue:inprep}.
+The detailed optical design of CHRONOS is described in Inoue $\mathit{et~al.}$~\cite{Inoue:inprep}.
 As the $X$ and $Y$ arms are identical, we focus on the $Y$ arm below.

+CHRONOS overcomes the limitations of conventional differential angle readout by directly measuring the conjugate angular momentum \(L\).
+This enables, for the first time, a QND measurement of \(L\) in a macroscopic system with \(O(100\,\mathrm{kg})\) test masses.